Laboratoria Art&Science Foundation

-This session of the symposium includes artists, scientists, and philosophers who work with environmental traces and material information.
-The panel examines the nature of material traces, how they can help us make sense of global changes, and their relevance in a digitally-dominated world.
+This session of the symposium included artists, scientists, and philosophers who work with environmental traces and material information.
+The panel examined the nature of material traces, how they can help us make sense of global changes, and their relevance in a digitally-dominated world.

 Dietmar Offenhuber, curator, professor at Northeastern University, Boston, MA (USA); Mikhail Kurtov, philosopher, new media theorist (Russia)

 Ralf Baecker, artist (Germany); Thomas Feuerstein, artist (Austria); Theresa Schubert, artist (Germany); Ivana Abramovic, doctor of Science and Technology of Nuclear Fusion at the University of Technology in Eindhoven (Netherlands)